elliotlarson/dev-notes/linux/commands/git.md

 	$ git rebase -i

-	# change 'pick' to 'edit' next to the commit you want to change;
+	# change 'pick' to 'reword' next to the commit you want to change;
 	# when you save the file, vim will open a commit file where you
 	# can change the message